 “Over the years we have refined our approach to surveying our customers, & we’ve received increasing feedback that it can be difficult to recall the details of their PTI interactions up to a year later.
 This feedback has prompted us to start planning to survey our customers shortly after our interactions, to obtain more timely and actionable feedback,” said Kim Davies, Vice President of IANA Services & President, PTI.

 The ICANN org commissioned Ebiquity, a leading independent marketing & media consultancy, to administer the survey, analyze the results and compile an independent third-party report, to keep with PTI’s goal to improve transparency in its processes.
-This year, Ebiquity issued 4,070 invitations during the survey period to IANA functions customers — top-level domain operators, regional Internet registries, RFC authors & other protocol parameter registrants, Internet Engineering Steering Group members, DNSSEC KSK trusted community representatives, & .INT domain registrants — & 7 percent responded.
+This year, Ebiquity issued 4,070 invitations during the survey period to IANA functions customers — top-level domain operators, regional Internet registries, RFC authors & other protocol parameter registrants, Internet Engineering Steering Group members, DNSSEC KSK trusted community representatives, & .INT domain registrants — and 7 percent responded.

-ICANN’s mission is to help ensure a stable, secure, & unified worldwide Internet.
+ICANN’s mission is to help ensure a stable, secure, & unified intercontinental Internet.
 To reach another person on the Internet, you need to type an address – a name or a number – into your computer or other device.
 That address must be unique so computers know where to find each other.
 ICANN helps coordinate & support these unique identifiers across the globe.
 ICANN was formed in 1998 as a not-for-profit public-benefit corporation with a community of participants from all over the globe.